 For people who are looking for a loan, Discover can seem like a good option.
 By simply going to their website and submitting an application, you can get thousands of dollars in loans.
 Unfortunately, many people do not realize that there are better options out there.
-Today we will look at Discover personal loans, showing how a peer to peer loan through Prosper is a much better option.
+Today we will look at Discover, showing how a peer to peer loan through Prosper is a much better option.

-Getting a Loan at Discover in Four Steps
+Review: A Loan at Discover in Four Steps

 Getting a loan through Discover is not much different than getting any other loan.

 The first thing people always do is apply for the loan online.
 Perhaps they heard about Discover through a friend or saw one of their ads.
 Either way, they (1) go to the website and (2) submit their information.
 The application will need some personal information so that Discover can look at the person’s credit history.

 This credit history that Discover asks for with each application is what they use to approve or deny the loan.
 They typically make this decision quite quickly, perhaps within 30 seconds of the application being submitted.

 Discover will then offer the person an interest rate.
 On their website, Discover says rate this can be as low as 8% or as high as 19%.
 The person applying for the loan then has the option to either accept or turn down this rate.
 If they accept it, the loan is approved.

 However, even if Discover approves a request for a loan, most applications need extra review.
 This may mean that the person who wants the loan is required to fax in last year’s tax returns or send in copies of pay stubs from their work so that Discover can verify their identity.

 Once everything is reviewed and gets final approval, Discover will officially issue the loan and send over the cash.
 This usually happens 7 to 10 business days later.

 Fourth Step: The Loan is Slowly Paid Back